aeternity/protocol/contracts/fate.md

 Having a higher level instructions makes the code deployed smaller and it reduces the blockchain size.
-Smaller code and smaller hashes also keeps a blockchain network from clogging up.
+Smaller code and smaller hashes also keeps a blockchain network from clogging up and results in cheaper transactions.

 ## Components